moisestech/ml-fundamentals-notes/machine-learning/ml-ud-quiz.md

 ---

-### **7. Your friend suggests you should ranfomize the order of your data before splitting into a training and test dataset is your friend right?**
+### **7. Your friend suggests you should ranfomize the order of your data before splitting into a training and test dataset is your friend right?
+Choose One.**

 - [ ] No, your friend is not right.
 There is no benefit to doing this, and the detail just makes the process too complex.
 - [ ] No, your friend is not right.
 You should make sure your work is always repeatable, and there is no way to gt repeatability if you randomly reorder the dataset.